Website Guidelines: Quality Standards for Publisher Listings

 Ownership Verification

-You must have publishing control over any website you list.
-Listing sites you do not own or control — even if you have a business relationship with the owner — is prohibited unless you can demonstrate authorised publishing access.
+You must be able to prove you control any website you list.
+Listing sites you do not own or control — even if you have a business relationship with the owner — is not permitted.

 Active Maintenance Requirement